ku-cms/TrackerDAQ/README.md

 - 3

 Before running the BERT TAP0 scan and analysis scripts, make sure to edit these files as needed for your configuration:
+- These files should be edited from the directory "/home/kucms/TrackerDAQ/TrackerDAQ/python", which is where this repository is installed.
+- There are softlinks to these files in the working areas, for example in "/home/kucms/TrackerDAQ/croc/Ph2_ACF/DAQSettings_v3/TrackerDAQ/python".
-- python/BERT_Scan.py: set the default TAP0 range, the "output_dir", and the "bash_script" for your setup
+- BERT_Scan.py: set the default TAP0 range, the "output_dir", and the "bash_script" for your setup
-- python/BERT_Simple_Analyze.py: set the "base_plot_dir", "base_data_dir", and "output_csv_name" for your setup
+- BERT_Simple_Analyze.py: set the "base_plot_dir", "base_data_dir", and "output_csv_name" for your setup

 Here is the command to run BERT TAP0 scans:
 ```